Dissolved Organic Carbon (DOC) in Water

 Analysis of Dissolved Organic Carbon (DOC) in Water by TOC-IRMS

-The SIF provides 13C isotope analysis of dissolved organic carbon using a TOC analyzer interfaced to an IRMS.
+The SIF previously provided 13C isotope analysis of dissolved organic carbon using a TOC analyzer interfaced to an IRMS.

 Dissolved inorganic carbon (DIC) is no longer analyzed using this system; please refer to DIC in Water.